periwinkle9/smb-autosplitter/README.md

 - Title screen delays (i.e. starting the timer on reset/game select) are currently not supported.
 Start the timer manually if you are using a start delay.
 - The autosplitter does not split perfectly (expect a variance of up to ~3 frames or so).
 As such, LiveSplit's sum of best calculation will be inaccurate even if all of your splits were done by this autosplitter.
 This one is on LiveSplit, not on me.
-- If the timer is not running, the autosplitter will start it when entering or exiting a sub-area in 1-1.
 - Both Quests: Splitting during second quest is currently not supported.
 - Issues with SMB2J:
   * Load times (e.g. between 4-4 and 5-1) are not removed.
-  * Categories that go beyond World 8 are not officially supported at this time (but may mostly work anyways.
-Use at your own discretion)
+  * Categories that go beyond World 8 are not officially supported at this time.